dimitryzub/Randomly/README.md

 Note for [replit.com](https://replit.com/) users.
 If you’re using `randomit` on replit, it will throw an error for no obvious for me reason.
 If you know how to fix it, please, let me know.

-Installing package locally via `pip` doesn’t produce such error as it should (_tested in Pycharm_).
+Installing package locally via `pip` doesn’t produce such error as it should (_tested in Pycharm and VSCode_).

 ## 📜 Docs

 To read more in-depth about something, visit [documentation](https://dimitryzub.github.io/randomit/docs/docs.html) page.
+Currently, there's nothing there.
+It's under development.
+Soon there will be more examples.